 Besides improved video quality as well as the transmission range, SDI offers numerous other benefits.
 Here are a few of the main advantages:

-The most widely used interfaces in the world of video transmission are SDI, HDMI, and NDI; each has its own specific function based on the demands of particular production contexts.
-This is how they differ:
+The most widely used interfaces in the world of video transmission are SDI, HDMI, and NDI; each has its own specific function based on the demands of particular production contexts, making hdmi vs-sdi comparisons particularly relevant for professional setups.

 Other examples of common consumer-grade digital video interfaces include HDMI, or High-Definition Multimedia Interface, which are used in connections to game consoles, home theater systems, and consumer-grade cameras.
 HDMI transmits not just high-definition video but also audio, and it supports 4K and 8K resolutions all through a single connection.
 However, it lacks any of the characteristics of SDI.
 It only transmits up to 15 meters.